-With the Stormspeeder ushering in the end of an era, look back at the many variants of a Warhammer classic – 40K’s Land Speeder.
+Today we look back at the many, many variants of a Warhammer 40K classic – the Space Marine Land Speeder.

-Before we start in on our history lesson, let’s look at the new hotness that pushed the venerable Land Speeder off the stage.
+Before we start in on our history lesson, let’s look at the most recent Primaris tech that pushed the venerable Land Speeder off the stage.
 All hail the Storm Speeder.
 OK, back to the matter at hand.
 We are starting with the latest (and probably the last) Land Speeder and rolling the clock back with each earlier version.

 Land Speeders are based on STC data recovered in M31 by the famous Techno-archaeologist Arkhan Land, and afterwards became widely produced and used throughout the Imperium.
 Land Speeders were also originally used by the Imperial Guard, but since then the plasma and anti-gravity technologies required to produce them have become increasingly rare and hard to maintain.
 Only extremely resource rich planets like Ryza or organisations such as the Space Marines can afford to create them.
 There are 50 plus Land Speeders in a typical Chapter.

 The anti-gravitic plates which give the Land Speeder its ability to fly remains a mystery restricted mostly to the Tech-Magos of the Adeptus Mechanicus.
 Placed around the nose and cockpit of the vehicle they create an inverse gravity field which, in combination with afterburning ramjets, allows it to climb to a height of one hundred meters but the official doctrine dictated that Land Speeders should use the ground as cover and don’t climb up to high height.
 Though its anti-gravitic plates won’t function at higher altitudes, they can be used to perform a control descent at these heights, allowing their deployment from an overflying Thunderhawk for rapid assaults.